-1. Do the services offered meet the information needs of the undergraduate students, and the faculty and staff who work with them?

-2. Are user studies, statistics, and other measures of quantity and quality collected and used effectively?

-3. What is the ratio of public services staff to the number of primary clientele?
+- 1. Do the services offered meet the information needs of the undergraduate students, and the faculty and staff who work with them? - 2.
+Are user studies, statistics, and other measures of quantity and quality collected and used effectively? - 3.
+What is the ratio of public services staff to the number of primary clientele?
 Is this an acceptable ratio in the context of the library's mission?

-4. Are additional services or added availability of existing services needed?

-5. Are new services, which are needed by users, anticipated and implemented?

-6. Are there any services that have become obsolete and could be eliminated?
+- 4. Are additional services or added availability of existing services needed? - 5.
+Are there additional ways to deliver reference services that are effective for undergraduate students in addition to in-person consultations and instruction, such as chat, text, e-mail, phone, or online tutorials or forms? - 6.
+Are new services, which are needed by users, anticipated and implemented? - 7.
+Are there any services that have become obsolete and could be eliminated?